Magnetar: Recent discoveries

-On February 21, 2008, it was announced that NASA and researchers at McGill University had discovered a neutron star with the properties of a radio pulsar which emitted some magnetically powered bursts, like a magnetar.
+On February 21, 2008, it was announced that NASA and researchers at McGill University had discovered a neutron star with the properties of a radio pulsar that emitted some magnetically powered bursts, like a magnetar.
 This suggests that magnetars are not merely a rare type of pulsar but may be a (possibly reversible) phase in the lives of some pulsars.
 On September 24, 2008, ESO announced what it ascertained was the first optically active magnetar-candidate yet discovered, using ESO's Very Large Telescope.
 The newly discovered object was designated SWIFT J195509+261406.
 On September 1, 2014, ESA released news of a magnetar close to supernova remnant Kesteven 79.
 Astronomers from Europe and China discovered this magnetar, named 3XMM J185246.6+003317, in 2013 by looking at images that had been taken in 2008 and 2009.
 In 2013, a magnetar PSR J1745−2900 was discovered, which orbits the black hole in the Sagittarius A* system.
 This object provides a valuable tool for studying the ionized interstellar medium toward the Galactic Center.
 In 2018, the temporary result of the merger of two neutron stars was determined to be a hypermassive magnetar, which shortly collapsed into a black hole.

 In April 2020, a possible link between fast radio bursts (FRBs) and magnetars was suggested, based on observations of SGR 1935+2154, a likely magnetar located in the Milky Way galaxy.

 Known magnetars

 On 27 December 2004, a burst of gamma rays from SGR 1806−20 passed through the Solar System (artist's conception shown).
 The burst was so powerful that it had effects on Earth's atmosphere, at a range of about 50,000 light-years.

 As of July 2021, 24 magnetars are known, with six more candidates awaiting confirmation.
-A full listing is given in the McGill SGR/AXP Online Catalog.
+(30 to 31 as of July 19, 2026) A full listing is given in the McGill SGR/AXP Online Catalog.
 Examples of known magnetars include: